SitecorePowerShell/Console/Documentation/Markdown/Show-ListView.md

 ## Detailed Description

-The Show-ListView cmdlet sends the output from a command to a grid view window where the output is displayed in an interactive table.
+The Show-ListView command sends the output from a command to a grid view window where the output is displayed in an interactive table.
-Because this cmdlet requires a user interface, it does not work in a non-interactive scenarios like within web service calls.
+Because this command requires a user interface, it does not work in a non-interactive scenarios like within web service calls.
 You can use the following features of the table to examine your data:
 -- Sort.
 To sort the data, click a column header.
 Click again to toggle from ascending to descending order.
 -- Quick Filter.
 Use the "Filter" box at the top of the window to search the text in the table.
 You can search for text in a particular column, search for literals, and search for multiple words.